Have You Been to Australia’s Most Beautiful Beaches?

 Bondi Beach, NSW

 32/101Australia’s most iconic beach is a tiny eight kilometres from the Sydney CBD and especially easy to get to from Circular Quay.
-The 333 bus will take you straight there, or you can hop on the T4 train line at any stop between Central and Edgecliff, hope off at Bondi Junction and take the 380 bus to the beach.
-Walking?
-The Coastal Walk starts at Coogee and takes you to Icebergs on the sand’s southern edge
+The 333 bus will take you straight there, or you can hop on the T4 train line at any stop between Central and Edgecliff, hop off at Bondi Junction and take the 380 bus to the beach.
+On foot?
+The Coastal Walk starts at Coogee and takes you to Icebergs on the sand’s southern edge.

 Image credit: Getty Images/EyeEm